The Galapagos - in search of the Origen of Species

 Most visitors arrive by air from Quito or Guayaquil, landing at Isla San Cristobal or more commonly at Baltra.
 Once a destination where only the wealthy came to cruise the islands in search of wildlife, the range of cruise options and variety of accommodation on 4 islands now makes the Galapagos more affordable than ever.
 With hotel options ranging from 5- to 2-star, some 85 vessels offer cruises from 12-berth luxury to "small ships" that offer more economy with a larger number of guests.
 About a dozen vessels are also authorized to offer "Live-Aboard" diving excursions.
 Having come all this way, we recommend a visit of 8 days/7 nights.

 When planning your visit to the Galapagos, it is important to consider exactly what you are hoping to see.
 You can visit at any time of the year, but certain species can only be seen at certain times, such as the Galapagos Waved Albatross (Apr - Jul), Whale sharks (Jun - Nov) and giant Manta Rays (Dec - May).
-Some rituals can also only be observed at certain times, such as when the male Frigate Bird inflates its throat sac during courting (Mar - Jun), or when the Blue-footed Booby exhibits its amusing courtship dance (Mar - May).
+Some rituals can also only be observed at certain times, such as when the male Frigate Bird inflates its magnificent red throat sac during courting (Mar - Jun), or when the Blue-footed Booby exhibits its amusing courtship dance (Mar - May).
 So this will all guide you as to when it's best to go for you!

 Guide Prices (2022 Season; Discounts possible with Unique Destinations)

 - Quality 4* lodging starts from US$ 100/room/night (2 persons sharing, B&B);

-- 4 days/7 nights (10 - 16 berth) from US$ 998/pers.
+- 4 days/3 nights (10 - 16 berth) from US$ 998/pers.
 Typically includes ship transfers, all meals, guided shore tours.
 Does NOT include bottled beverages or Park taxes; surcharges for better cabins; snorkel gear available for rent.

 - 4 days/3 nights on a luxury catamaran (12 - 16 berth) starts at US$ 2,897/pers.
 Typically includes ship transfers, all meals, soft drinks, snorkel/kayaking, guided shore tours.
 Does NOT include alcoholic beverages or Park taxes;